gabikadlecova/zc_combine/README.md

     - Dataset config args should be specified in the pca json file to ensure running with the same data.
       **Avoid specifying any dataset args in the train json file**

+5. Results processing
+There are many scripts for processing results in `./results`.
+Notably, `process_run_results.py` processes all results in a wandb project (created using the previous scripts) and saves them to a .csv file.
+These .csv files can be then processed into tables and plots using `create_tables.ipynb`.
+`correlation_nb201.ipynb` in the same directory enable to explore zero-cost proxy biases and GRAF features.

 ## HW experiments